Funded by Senate Bill 1407

 The project is funded and managed by the state and not the County.
 The courts are a separate branch of government, now independent of the County administrative structure.
 We share the same building, the County collects court-imposed fees and fines, and we work together in many areas, but we are separate branches of government.
 The new courthouse will also be funded without reliance on the state’s General Fund.

 The courthouse will be funded from statewide increases in court user fees, authorized by Senate Bill 1407, which passed in 2008.
 This bill approved the issuance of up to $5 billion in lease revenue bonds to fund this project and 40 others throughout the state, to be repaid by court fees, penalties, and assessments.

 Will the local community have input regarding the courthouse project?

 The Project Advisory Group will be the main source of ongoing community input to the project, but we understand that the public will have questions about it as well.
-The AOC will provide accurate and timely information throughout site selection, design, and construction: Updates will be posted to the California Courts Website, and media advisories will be distributed at key milestones.
+The Judicial Council will provide accurate and timely information throughout site selection, design, and construction: Updates will be posted to the California Courts Website, and media advisories will be distributed at key milestones.
 A public meeting on environmental issues will be held, and other public outreach will be conducted as needed.